 This adjustment must also be made in accordance with the manufacturer's instructions.
-The maximum permissible boiler water conductivity is specified in the water standards (e.g. EN 12953, part 10 or page 22); these may differ.
-Never exceed maximum values of 6000 $\mu\text{S/cm}$ to 20 bar.
+The maximum permissible boiler water conductivity is specified in the water standards (e.g. EN 12953, part 10 or page 23); these may differ.
+The max. value must not exceed 6000 $\mu\text{S/cm}$ to 20 bar.
 Agree the control value with the user.
-Test the limit switch function regarding the max. conductivity by reducing the set value.
+Test the limit value switch function regarding the max. conductivity by reducing the set value.